Queen Elizabeth II

 With the changing fortunes and growing scrutiny, she was able to continue to win the hearts and minds of many, even into the twenty-first century and all the changes it brought.

 President George W. Bush toasts Her Majesty Queen Elizabeth II, State Dinner at the White House, 2007.

 In 2002, the Golden Jubilee was held with celebrations of millions of people lining the streets of London showing the popularity of Queen Elizabeth II had not diminished, a triumph for the monarchy and the difficult process of navigating an ancient institution in a modern world.

 She celebrated her Diamond Jubilee in 2012.

-With the Queen at the helm, she has been responsible for steering the nation and her own family through crisis, controversy, drama as well as a moments of jubilation.
-Unsurprisingly Elizabeth II has come to identify the very institution itself.
+At the helm, she steered the nation and her own family through crisis, controversy, drama as well as moments of jubilation.
+Unsurprisingly Elizabeth II came to identify the very institution itself.

 Jessica Brain is a freelance writer specialising in history.
 Based in Kent and a lover of all things historical.

 Published: February 4, 2021.
 Edited: 12th September 2022